Solution · PulseM Remote POP

 Local service anchor near each remote site.

-Local traffic handling and service continuity sit near the remote POP instead of depending on a fragile long path.
+PulseM keeps local traffic handling near the remote POP instead of depending on a fragile long path.

 Satellite Backhaul